 Our Top Picks

-With eight different sizes to choose from, Seville’s moveable wire shelves are versatile and good looking.
+From Seville Classics, these moveable wire shelves are versatile and good looking.
 Made of commercial-grade, chrome-plated steel wire, this unit is also certified for food equipment storage in dry environments.
 Shelves range from 24 to 60 inches wide, and 18 to 24 inches deep.
 Each can hold up to 800 pounds, even as the 4-inch castor wheels allow for smooth and easy positioning.
 Some assembly is required.

-Fleximounts’ adjustable rail shelving system features adjustable metal rails to precisely meet your individual storage needs and height requirements.
+FLEXIMOUNTS’ adjustable rail shelving system features adjustable metal rails to precisely meet your individual storage needs and height requirements.
 Meanwhile, thanks to their steel construction, each shelf can bear up to 100 pounds, giving the tiered unit a 300-pound capacity distributed evenly between the three shelves.
 Attach the system to wood wall studs or solid concrete, but be aware that large gaps in the wire mesh mean that these shelves are best suited to accommodate large items and/ or smaller objects stored in boxes.
 (Alternatively, the shelves can be covered with thick plastic lining or particleboard.)
 Templates provided by the manufacturer make it easy to mount the holes necessary for installation, and the included bubble level makes positioning a cinch.

 Enjoy the beauty, functionality, and all-natural feel of wooden shelves custom-tailored to your needs with this DIY kit from 2x4basics.
 Durable brackets and screws are included, so all you’ll need is lumber cut to your desired length and width.
 Step-by-step instructions are provided, and the only tools required are a power screwdriver and saw.
 The brand claims that finished units hold up to 1,000 pounds each, although bear in mind that your results will depend on the type of wood you choose to use, as well as on your carpentry skills.